National Statuary Hall Collection

 The National Statuary Hall Collection in the United States Capitol is composed of statues donated by individual states to honor persons notable in their history.
 Limited to two statues per state, the collection was originally set up in the old Hall of the House of Representatives, which was then renamed National Statuary Hall.
-The expanding collection has since been spread throughout the Capitol and its Visitor's Center.
+The expanding collection has since been spread throughout the Capitol and its visitor center.

-With the addition of New Mexico's second statue in 2005, the collection is now complete with 100 statues contributed by 50 states, plus two from the District of Columbia, and one for all the states, a statue of Rosa Parks.
-Alabama, Arizona, California, Florida, Iowa, Kansas, Michigan, Nebraska, and Ohio have each replaced one of their first two statues after Congress authorized replacements in 2000.
-In 2022, Kansas became the first state to replace both of its statues; it will soon be joined by Arkansas and Nebraska.
+With the addition of New Mexico's second statue in 2005, the collection is now complete with 100 statues contributed by 50 states, plus two from the District of Columbia (see Statues of the National Statuary Hall Collection).
+Since Congress authorized replacements in 2000, thirteen states have replaced at least one of their original two statues.
+In 2022, Kansas became the first state to replace both of its statues; it has been joined by Arkansas and Nebraska.